 Before continuing the church scavenger hunt, we grabbed an early lunch at La Cocineria Dalcahue located right beside the handicraft market.
 Inside what looks like and old ship there are close to a dozen stalls.
 Number 8 is well known, but ultimately they are all selling the same handful of local dishes.
 The dish to try from whichever stall you chose is Cazuela de cordero con luche.
 A lamb soup with large chunks of vegetables and local seaweed (luche).
 Cazuela is a dish you’ll find throughout the country, but no matter how many I had, none compared to this.

 Camp packed up, we headed south from Castro.
 Not too far along, a fork in the road appears.
 Left will bring you into Chonchi, while right will lead to the turn off across the island to Chiloe National Park.
 A narrow road that hugs Lake Huillinco, through the Jurassic like landscape will eventually bring you to the Pacific coast.
-With the ominous clouds and strong winds whipping across the beach we didn’t spend long on the beach itself, but returned to the park entrance.
+With the ominous clouds and strong winds we didn’t spend long on the beach itself, but returned to the park entrance.

 Near the entrance is a small museum that describes the indigenous peoples, fauna and flora of the area.
 From here there is a series of simple hikes.
 Much of it is along boardwalks and swampy paths with viewpoints along the way.
 The paths led us through moist, moss covered rainforest and up into more open plains with coniferous trees.
 The amount of diversity in such a small area is outstanding.